Baubau: Early and colonial history

 According to local legends, the city's history started when four groups of Malay merchants in the late 13th century landed on Buton Island.
 Sipajonga and Simalui landed first on the southern coast and arrived with a banner that would become the banner of the sultanate.
 Sitamanjo and Sijawangkati followed, landing on the northern coast and eventually moving inland, establishing the area now known as Wolio Fortress, which became the center of governance.
 These four are collectively known as "mia patamiana" and are said to be the origin of the royal family.
 The sultanate is said to have been a unification of four villages that later founded the kingdom.
 Islam spread to the region after a visiting scholar from Johor in the 16th century converted the ruling royals and eventually turned the kingdom into a sultanate with its own constitution called "Murtabat Tujuh".
 During much of its existence, the political position of the Buton Sultanate was mainpulated by more powerful entities such as Makassar, Ternate, and the Dutch East India Company.
 It was constantly under threat of invasion by the neighbouring Sultanate of Gowa and of raids by pirate ships from the Sultanate of Ternate, eventually falling under Dutch East India Company protection in the 17th century.
 A settlement later grew around Wolio Fortress and the palace complex that eventually become Baubau city.

-In 1911, under the Dutch colonial government, the city became the capital of Afdeeling Ost Celebes, and the governance of the whole eastern Sulawesi region was consolidated to the city.
+In 1911, under the Dutch colonial government, the city became the capital of Afdeeling Oost Celebes, and the governance of the whole eastern Sulawesi region was consolidated to the city.
 As a result, the city grew in administrative importance and received modern infrastructure such as sealed roads, telephones, and military installments.
 The development of the city's infrastructure was modeled after Sibolga and was tailored to help fight the spread of malaria due to the region's swampy nature.
 This development was followed by economic expansion to the rest of Buton Island, starting with the opening of an asphalt mine in 1924.
 The asphalt was then used to construct inland roads to an economically important part of the island where there were coconut plantations and harvesting of forest goods such as rattan.
 During this time, the city also saw the founding of migrant quarters such as Kampung Bone and Kampung Wajo.
 Baubau acted as Southeast Sulawesi's main port, local goods hub, and main market town.